 Hot Weather and Heatwaves

-There are times when we experience heatwave conditions and hot weather in the UK.
-During these periods, you can do the following to stay safe and keep cool.
+Although in the UK it doesn't happen too often, there are times when we experience heatwave conditions and hot weather.
+During these periods, there are some things that you can do to stay cool and well during the warmer weather:

 • Seek shade where possible